klamping/UIRegression/exercises/3-PhantomCSS.md

 ## Assignment

+1. If you're still running the server from exercise 2, stop it (`ctrl+c` should do it).
+Start the regular sever back up with `node index.js`.
-1. Open 'style-guide.html' in your browser.
-Keep it open for reference.
+2. Open the 'Style Guide' page in your browser for reference.
-2. In your editor, open the 'phantom-styleguide.js' file.
+3. In your editor, open the 'phantom-styleguide.js' file.
-3. In that file, directly after 'Tests go here' comment, add the line to start CasperJS by using `casper.start(MY_URL)` (replacing MY_URL with the URL to the styleguide page on your local server).
+4. In that file, directly after 'Tests go here' comment, add the line to start CasperJS by using `casper.start(MY_URL)` (replacing MY_URL with the URL to the styleguide page on your local server).
-4. In a new `.then` callback, add a call to the `phantomcss.screenshot` function to capture a screenshot of the page breadcrumbs.
+5. In a new `.then` callback, add a call to the `phantomcss.screenshot` function to capture a screenshot of the page breadcrumbs.
 You'll want to pass in the selector used by the breadcrumb container.
-5. In another new `.then` callback, add another call to the `phantomcss.screenshot` function, this time passing in the selector for the primary navigation.
+6. In another new `.then` callback, add another call to the `phantomcss.screenshot` function, this time passing in the selector for the primary navigation.
-6. In another new `.then` callback, run the `phantomcss.compareAll()` function to have phantom compare our screenshots.
+7. In another new `.then` callback, run the `phantomcss.compareAll()` function to have phantom compare our screenshots.
-7. In the command line, create a baseline set of screenshots by running `casperjs test phantom-styleguide.js`.
+8. In the command line, create a baseline set of screenshots by running `casperjs test phantom-styleguide.js`.
 It should mention something about being your first time running the tests.
-8. Run the same command again.
+9. Run the same command again.
 This time PhantomCSS will compare against the previously created screenshots.
 It shouldn't report any failures.
-9. In the global styles (`main.css` or `_common.scss`), set the text-underline for all links to 'none'.
+10. In the global styles (`main.css` or `_common.scss`), set the text-underline for all links to 'none'.
-10. Run the command one more time.
+11. Run the command one more time.
 It should now report a failure.
-11. Open the image diff added to the newly created 'failures/' folder.
+12. Open the image diff added to the newly created 'failures/' folder.
 Validate that the difference is shown.

 ## Conclusion